 \subsection{Caption generation}

-We have carefully selected five cutting-edge image caption model that excel in terms of performance, reproducibility, scalability, and popularity.
-Our decision to choose five models aligns with the number of ground-truth captions provided by MS-COCO.
-However, it is important to note that this number can be easily scaled up to accommodate a higher number of models, albeit at an increased computational cost.
-The selected models include Bootstrapping Language-Image Pre-training 2 (BLIP-2) \cite{li2023blip2}, ExpansionNet v2 (referred to as ExpNet-v2) \cite{hu2022expansionnet}, Generative Image-to-text Transformer (GIT) \cite{wang2022git}, One For All (OFA) \cite{wang2022ofa}, and ViT-GPT2 \cite{nlp_connect_2022}.
+We have carefully selected five cutting-edge image caption models that excel in terms of performance, reproducibility, scalability, and popularity.
+We selected five models to align with the number of ground-truth captions provided by MS-COCO.
+However, it is important to note that this number can be easily scaled up to accommodate a larger number of models, albeit at an increased computational cost.
+The selected models include Bootstrapping Language-Image Pre-training 2 (BLIP-2) \citep{li2023blip2}, ExpansionNet v2 (referred to as ExpNet-v2) \citep{hu2022expansionnet}, Generative Image-to-text Transformer (GIT) \citep{wang2022git}, One For All (OFA) \citep{wang2022ofa}, and ViT-GPT2 \citep{nlp_connect_2022}.
 For models that have multiple variants, the largest publicly available variant is chosen to ensure greater effectiveness.
-In particular for BLIP-2 the ViT-g OPT\textsubscript{2.7B} is used, GIT\textsubscript{Large} with the ViT-L/14 from CLIP \cite{radford2021learning} image encoder is selected, finally OFA\textsubscript{Huge} exploiting a ResNet-152 as backbone and a Transformer architecture.
+In particular for BLIP-2 the ViT-g OPT\textsubscript{2.7B} is used, GIT\textsubscript{Large} with the ViT-L/14 from CLIP \citep{radford2021learning} image encoder is selected, finally OFA\textsubscript{Huge} which exploits a ResNet-152 as backbone and a Transformer architecture.
 We point out that the proposed approach is not limited to the number or models that have been chosen for current experiments.
-Table~\ref{tab:captioning-models} presents the key characteristics of the selected models.
-Additional details can be found in the Appendix \ref{appx:models}.
+Table~\ref{tab:captioning-models} summarizes the key characteristics of the selected models.

 In Figure \ref{fig:mscoco-captions}, two MS-COCO images are displayed along with the captions generated by the five considered image captioning models.
 While these captions share a similar length, they vary in terms of their semantic descriptions and level of fidelity.
 For instance, ExpNet-v2's caption about the first image states ``\textit{A herd of sheep standing in a field}'', whereas OFA predicts ``\textit{A herd of sheep with tags in their ears}''.
 Furthermore, in the second image, BLIP-2 describes it as ``\textit{A group of men standing \textbf{next to} a boat...}'', while GIT predicts it as ``\textit{A group of people \textbf{in a} boat...}''.